Anyone who knows me knows I love to tweak recipes almost from the get go.

 For the topping:

-- 2 medium sweet potatoes I like Garnet or Jewell varieties, peeled and diced.
-May use yellow or russet potatoes too.
+- 2 medium sweet potatoes 1.5-2 pounds worth.
+I like Garnet or Jewell varieties, peeled and 2"dice.
+May use yellow or russet potatoes too, or any combo of the varieties!

 - 1 teaspoon sea salt to taste